 The acronym FAST represents the signs and symptoms of stroke.

-The signs and symptoms of a TIA are represented by the abbreviation FAST (Face, Arms, Speech, Time):
+The signs and symptoms of a TIA are represented by the acronym FAST (Face, Arms, Speech, Time):

-- Face - the face may fall on one side as some of the facial muscles become paralyzed.
-The patient's eye or mouth may droop, and they may be unable to smile properly.
+- Face: The face may fall on one side as some of the facial muscles become paralyzed.
+The person's eye or mouth may droop, and they may be unable to smile properly.

-- Arms - arm weakness or numbness might make it hard for the patient to either raise both arms, or to keep them raised.
+- Arms: Arm weakness or numbness might make it hard for the individual to either raise both arms or to keep them raised.

-Being able to identify the signs and symptoms present in FAST is especially important if you live with somebody in a high risk group, such as an elderly person, or an individual with hypertension (high blood pressure or diabetes.
+Being able to identify the signs and symptoms present in FAST is especially important if you live with somebody in a high risk group, such as an older adult, or an individual with high blood pressure or diabetes.
 FAST is also a reminder that the sooner medical treatment is sought, the better the chance of recovery.